soumyamathew09/mathew-soumya-webdev/README.md

 About Me:
-A gradute student pursuing my Masters in Computer Science at Northeastern Uiversity.
+A graduate student pursuing my Masters in Computer Science at Northeastern University.

 I worked for 3 years as a Software Developer at redBus (iBibo Ltd).
-I was fortunate enough to contribute in their transition to an international company and have spent a major part of my tenure there as a backend Java developer.
+I was fortunate enough to contribute to their transition into an international company and spent a major part of my tenure there as a backend Java developer.

 Purpose:
 This repository is created for the Web Development course work (CS5610).